-- Overall, quite a bit of evidence that there is some strategic voting, and perhaps quite a bit of it. - But this evidence doesn't really speak to whether people are very sophisticated or just so-so strategic. - Strategic voting may not be inconsistent with rule-utilitarianism either.
+- Overall, quite a bit of evidence that there is some strategic voting, and perhaps lot of it. - But this evidence doesn't really speak to whether people are very sophisticated or just so-so strategic. - Strategic voting may not be inconsistent with rule-utilitarianism either.